 Using the Speed Buttons

-Speed buttons won't work with the Flash engine and also on Android OS due to technology limitations.
-It also wont work on devices without inline playback capability, like iPhones and iPads with iOS version 9 and below.
+Speed buttons will not work with the Flash engine nor on Android OS due to technology limitations.
+Neither will it work on devices without inline playback capability, such as iPhones and iPads with iOS version 9 and below.
 YouTube-hosted videos only support the basic speed steps of 0.25, 0.5, 1.25, 1.5, 2.